-In 1990, rental vacancy rates for the Town of Hancock (3.7%) was below the vacancy standard of 5.0 percent, which would seem to indicate that the community had less than an adequate supply of housing units for rent (Appendix B, Tables B-7 and B-8).
-In comparison, the rental vacancy rates for Wisconsin and Waushara County were 4.7% and 8.5%, respectively.
+In 1990, rental vacancy rates for Waushara County (8.5%) was above the vacancy standard of 5.0 percent, which would seem to indicate that overall the county had more than an adequate supply of housing units for rent (Appendix B, Table B-10).
+In comparison, the rental vacancy rate for Wisconsin was 4.7 percent.

-Between 1990 and 2000, the number of rentals for the Town of Hancock and the State increased while the number of rentals decreased for the county.
-In 2000, the state, county and Town of Hancock had vacancy rates above 5.0 percent.
-The Town of Hancock had the highest rental vacancy rate (7.4%) of all three jurisdictions.
-The rental vacancy rate for Waushara County was 6.8 percent and the state's rental vacancy rate was 5.6 percent.
+Between 1990 and 2000, the number of rentals and the rental vacancy rate decreased in Waushara County, whereas the number of rentals and the rental vacancy rate increased at the State level (Appendix B, Table B-11).
+In 2000, Waushara County and Wisconsin had vacancy rates above 5.0 percent.
+The rental vacancy rate for Waushara County, at 6.8 percent, was higher than the state's rental vacancy rate of 5.6 percent.